kelson8/KCNet-MCMod/README.md

 # KCNeoForge Test Mod

+This is the Development branch for testing with my mod, but currently this build is broken.
+I am in progress of renaming the project to kcnet_mod instead of kcneoforgetest.

+This doesn't generate the json files properly.

 This is really just a test mod on Minecraft for me to mess around with.
 It is in an alpha state currently, there isn't much in here so far.